 ABC Corp. is a retailer with seasonal demand fluctuations.
-Management routinely addresses seasonality through temporary hiring and termination of salesclerks, with swings of up to 20% of ABC's workforce.
+Management routinely addresses seasonality through temporary hiring and termination of sales clerks, with swings of up to 20% of ABC's workforce.

-Because of COVID-19 lock-down measures, ABC has temporarily stopped operating several stores.
+Because of an economic downturn, ABC's in-store sales have significantly decreased and certain stores are loss-making.
 Management has concluded that this situation may raise substantial doubt about ABC's ability to continue as a going concern if considered on its own.

 ABC is planning to reduce its workforce as further explained in each of the following scenarios.
-When assessing in Step 1 whether substantial doubt is raised, ABC needs to evaluate whether the effect of the lock-down measures should be assessed in the aggregate with the costs savings expected from the workforce reduction.
+When assessing in Step 1 whether substantial doubt is raised, ABC needs to evaluate whether the effect of the economic downturn and decrease in sales should be considered in the aggregate with the cost savings expected from the workforce reduction.